vuejs/test-utils/docs/api/index.md

 **Details:**

-Slots can be a string, a component imported from a `.vue` file or a render function.
-Currently providing an object with a `template` key is not supported.
+Slots can be a string or any valid component definition either imported from a `.vue` file or provided inline

 `Component.vue`: